-- 6.1 The Committee notes the State party's assertion that there are no legal grounds for consideration of the present communication insofar that the State party has no obligation to recognize the Committee's rules of procedure or the Committee's interpretation of the provisions of the Optional Protocol; and that it has no obligation to respect the request by the Committee for interim measures. - 6.2 The Committee recalls that under article 39 (2) of the Covenant, it is empowered to establish its own rules of procedure, which States parties have agreed to recognize.
-It further observes that, by adhering to the Optional Protocol, a State party to the Covenant recognizes the competence of the Committee to receive and consider communications from individuals subject to its jurisdiction claiming to be victims of violations of any of the rights set forth in the Covenant (preamble and art.
+6.1 The Committee notes the State party's objection that there are no legal grounds for consideration of the present communication insofar that the State party has no obligations regarding the recognition of the rules of procedure of the Committee or its interpretation of the provisions of the Optional Protocol, and that it has no obligation to respect the request by the Committee for interim measures.

+6.2 The Committee recalls that, under article 39 (2) of the Covenant, it is empowered to establish its own rules of procedure, which States parties have agreed to recognize.
+The Committee further observes that, by adhering to the Optional Protocol, a State party to the Covenant recognizes the competence of the Human Rights Committee to receive and consider communications from individuals claiming to be victims of a violation of any of the rights set forth in the Covenant (preamble and art.
 1 of the Optional Protocol).
-Implicit in a State's adherence to the Optional Protocol is an undertaking to cooperate with the Committee in good faith so as to permit and enable it to consider such communications and, after examination thereof, to forward its Views to the State party and to the individual concerned (art.
-5 (1 and 4)).
-It is incompatible with its obligations under article 1 of the Optional Protocol for a State party to take any action that would prevent or frustrate the Committee in its consideration and examination of the communication and in the expression of its Views.6 - 6.3 In the present case, the Committee observes that, when submitting the communication on 6 December 2010, the author informed the Committee that he had been sentenced to death and that the sentence could be carried out at any time.
+Implicit in the adherence of a State to the Optional Protocol is an undertaking to cooperate with the Committee in good faith, so as to permit and enable it to consider such communications and, after examination thereof, to forward its Views to the State party and to the individual concerned (art.
+5, paras.
+1 and 4).
+It is incompatible with those obligations for a State party to take any action that would prevent or frustrate the Committee in its consideration and examination of the communication and in the expression of its Views.4

+6.3 In the present case, the Committee observes that, when submitting the communication on 17 December 2010, the author informed the Committee that he had been sentenced to death and that the sentence could be carried out at any time.
 On the same date, the Committee transmitted to the State party a request not to carry out the death sentence while the case was under examination by the Committee.
 On 14 April 2011, the Committee reiterated its request.
 On 20 July 2011, the Committee received information that the author had been executed, despite its request for interim measures of protection.
 The Committee observes that it is uncontested that the execution in question took place, despite the fact that a request for interim measures of protection had been duly addressed to the State party and that it was subsequently reiterated.

-6 See, inter alia, communications No. 869/1999, Piandiong et al. v. the Philippines, Views adopted on 19 October 2000, para.
-5.1; and Nos.
+4 See, inter alia, communications No. 869/1999, Piandiong et al. v. the Philippines, Views adopted on 19 October 2000, para.
+5.1; Nos.
 1461/2006, 1462/2006, 1476/2006 and 1477/2006, Maksudov et al. v.
 Kyrgyzstan, Views adopted on 16 July 2008, paras.
-10.1-10.3.
+10.1-10.3; and No. 1906/2009, Yuzepchuk v.
+Belarus, Views adopted on 24 October 2014, para.
+6.2.